innovationgarage/ElCheapoAIS/README.md

 # Quick guide
 1. You need: Raspberry Pi, USB RTL SDR tuner, materials for building the antenna
 2. Craft the antenna (_see instructions below_)
-3. Install Raspbian Stretch (or newer) Lite on the RPi
+3. Install Raspbian on the RPi (tested with Stretch 4.14 Lite)
-4. Prepare the destination of the AIS data (_i.e. create AISHub account_)
+4. Prepare the destination of the AIS data (i.e. create AISHub account: http://www.aishub.net/join-us)
-5. Execute `wget -q -O - https://git.io/fA6Wx | sudo bash` (*Alternatively, you can ignore step 5 and 6 and follow the manual procedure explained at the end of this README*)
+5. Execute `wget -q -O - https://git.io/fA6Wx | sudo bash` (Alternatively, you can ignore step 5 and 6 and follow the procedure at the end of this README)
-6. Follow the instructions (prepare, calibrate and install)
+6. Follow the instructions (prepare, calibrate and install using the account details received in step 4)
 7. Profit?

 ![](2_rpi/installer/screenshoot.png)